Making equipment for disabled people

 Out of pocket expenses such as the cost of materials and travel expenses are paid and we like all our volunteers to participate in local group meetings where the current projects and items of general interest are discussed.

-See some examples of our work to get a sense of the sort of challenges we help people to overcome.
+Read some Stories to get a sense of the sort of challenges we help people to overcome.